How do I get certified copies of documents?

 Creditor Mailing List Required for all Chapters:

-The Creditor Mailing List (list of creditors and their addresses) must either be filed on a 3.5" floppy diskette or a CD.
-Please refer to the Creditor List on Disk instructions available on our website.
-If you do not have access to a computer, you may complete the disk requirement in the Clerk’s office public area using court computers.
+The Creditor Mailing List (list of creditors and their addresses) must either be filed on a usb key or a CD.
+Please refer to the Creditor List Form A instructions available on our website.
+If you do not have access to a computer, you may complete the requirement in the Clerk’s Office public area using court computers.

 I am a child support creditor.
 How can I determine whether my child support debt is non-dischargeable?